 - (a) The aggregate amount of remuneration paid to officers during the financial year is included in the National Council's Financial Report. - (b) The aggregate amount paid during the financial year to a superannuation plan in respect of elected full time officials is included in the National Council's Financial Report - (c) There have been no other transactions between the officers and the Union other than those relating to their membership of the Union and the reimbursement by the Union in respect of expenses incurred by them in the performance of their duties.
-Such transactions have been on conditions no more favourable than those which it is reasonable to expect would have been adopted by parties at arm's length. - (d) The ultimate controlling entity of the Branch is the Automotive, Food, Metals, Engineering, Printing and Kindred Industries Union, National Council. - (e) Transactions with Ultimate Controlling Entity: - Remittances from National Council are disclosed in the statement of comprehensive income. - (ii) There were no amounts receivable from the National Office as at 30 September 2019 (2018: nil).
+Such transactions have been on conditions no more favourable than those which it is reasonable to expect would have been adopted by parties at arm's length. - (c) The ultimate controlling entity of the Branch is the Automotive, Food, Metals,